-Melanie brings 20 years of clinical experience to her patients at STARS and demonstrates a life long commitment to learning so that she can provide the most up to date, evidenced based care for her patients.
+Melanie Lomaglio brings over 20 years of clinical experience to her patients at STARS and demonstrates a life long commitment to learning so that she can provide the most up to date, evidenced based care for her patients.
 She graduated from McGill University in Montreal, Canada in 1997 with a Bachelor of Science in Physical Therapy, a Master of Science (MSc) in Neurological Rehabilitation from the University of British Colombia in 2005, and most recently she completed her clinical Doctor of Physical Therapy degree (t-DPT) from the University of St. Augustine for Health Sciences in 2017.
-In 2010 Melanie joined an elite class of clinicians when she became Board Certified in Neurology (NCS) by the American Physical Therapy Association and re-certified in 2019.
+In 2010 Dr Lomaglio joined an elite class of clinicians when she became Board Certified in Neurology (NCS) by the American Physical Therapy Association and re-certified in 2019.
 She now specializes in the treatment of people with Parkinson’s disease and Parkinson’s related diseases.
-She has been certified as a Parkinson’s LSVT BIG clinician and Parkinson’s Wellness and Recovery (PWR) certified therapist, which are target therapy programs specifically designed for people living with Parkinson’s disease (PD).
+She has been certified as a Parkinson’s LSVT BIG clinician and now a Parkinson’s Wellness and Recovery (PWR!) certified therapist and instructor; both programs are specifically designed for people living with Parkinson’s disease (PD).
 She recently partnered up with Harley, a highly skilled facility dog that knows more than 40 commands and works along side her and her patients.
 For example, Harley can “tug”

-Melanie resides in Saint Augustine beach with her husband, David (also a STARS PT), and two children, Ryan and Ella.
+Melanie resides in Saint Augustine beach with her husband, David (founder of STARS rehab), and two children, Ryan and Ella.
 She enjoys running, volleyball, and horseback riding.
 Her personal accomplishments include competing in the 2002 Ironman World Championship in Kona, Hawaii.